arexbold/TripleBondChallenge/README.md

   - If your mon has Simple, 2 stage setup moves are banned.
 - Additionally, you cannot use Battle Items on a Pokemon that used a setup move, or the reverse order.

-### Held Item restrictions
-- None

 ### TMs/HMs usage
-- HMs are now randomized into Pokemon movesets.
-You are only allowed to use HM moves if it was randomized into your Pokemon's moveset. **You cannot teach your Pokemon an HM Move with an HM**
 - TMs will not disappear after use due to a bug.
 You cannot keep using that TM.
 Please keep track.

 ### Bug Catching Scout Reward
-- After you beat Gym 4, you are allowed to catch a new mon from the Bug Catching Contest to replace one of your Pokemon.
+- After you beat Gym 4, you are now allowed to replace 1 mon from your team via the Bug Catching area in National Park.
+  - You are allowed to scout these Pokemon freely.
-- You are only allowed to catch 3 Pokemon to look at and decide on **only one** that you'll use.
-If you don't like any of them that's fine.
-You can choose to keep your original three.
+  - You can only catch 3 Pokemon to look at and decide on **only one**.
-- If one of your Pokemon happens to die from scouting, you are no longer allowed to catch the mon that killed your mon.
+- If any of your Pokemon dies from scouting, you are no longer allowed to catch the mon that killed your mon.
 You do not reset.
-- You are allowed to use the Spite Move Tutor at the Bug Catching Contest if you choose.
-- You are allowed to use the Move Relearner NPC at the Bug Catching Contest only after you beat Morty.
-  - You are not allowed to relearn Sketch Orin.

-### Trainer & Game Rules
-- No shopping except for evo items from GoldenRod City.
-- Once you enter a Gym, Elite Four, or dungeon, you may not leave until it is cleared.
-  - You are allowed to go back into a Dungeon if you have cleared it but you are not allowed to fight any trainers you left behind UNLESS they were inaccessible when you first cleared the dungeon.
-- You must beat all trainers in a gym before fighting the Gym Leader.
+  - Same rule applies if you kill the mon you're trying to scout.

 ### Lake Rage Shiny
 - You may catch this to use if you like but you must give up one of your mons immediately after you catch it.
-If you don't like it too bad.
-- No Orin, you can't catch a legendary/pseudo.

 ### Red's Fight
 - Before you talk to Red you must **make sure you are NOT in Diamond Dust**.